-British Neuroscience Association
+British Neuroscience Association membership

 Annual membership of the British Neuroscience Association is available to all our DPhil students who wish to benefit from their services which include: access to information on funding, grants and travel bursaries, discounts on registration at several conferences and opportunities to network with senior neuroscientists and potential employers.
+A call for sign-ups will be circulated in the Michaelmas Term graduate newsletter so that we can bulk-buy discounted membership for our students once a year.
+If you miss this deadline, the department cannot pay for your solo membership.